karianmash/domestic_reporting/README.md

 # domestic_reporting

-A website where people can report cases of domestic violence
+A PHP website where people can report cases of domestic violence to the nearest medical or rescue centers

 ## Home page